 - reducing or avoiding alcohol intake

-Over-the-counter (OTC) and prescription medicines, such as antacids, H2-receptor blockers, and proton pump inhibitors, may also help relieve or prevent symptoms.
+Over-the-counter (OTC) and prescription medicines, such as antacids, H2-receptor blockers, and proton pump inhibitors, may help relieve or prevent symptoms.
+In some cases, surgery may be necessary.

 Postnasal drip is when mucus from the nose and sinuses drips down the back of the throat.

-Postnasal drip often occurs with a sinus infection or due to a nasal allergy, such as hay fever.
+Postnasal drip may occur with a sinus infection, GERD, or a nasal allergy, such as hay fever.

 Other symptoms of postnasal drip may include: